Miquelsn/bambulab-spoolman/README.md

 This is currently in the alpha stage.
 It is functional, but there is still much work to be done to improve ease of use and usability.

-## Limitations
-- Tested only with a Bambu A1 with AMS Lite.
-Other printers may work, but this is not guaranteed.
-- Designed to work with a single printer.
-- Requires access to Bambu Cloud to retrieve model weight and filament usage.
-- Filaments must be mapped in the slicer.
-- Only works for prints sent from the slicer to the printer.
-Prints from local SD storage or local connectivity will not provide weight data, as this information is not transmitted locally via MQTT.

 ## Features
 - Retrieves print task details from Bambu Cloud.
 - Obtains model weight per filament and filament names from the slicer (Orca Slicer or Bambu Studio).